pnwairfire/bluesky-aws/docs/configuration.md

 ***default***: 30

-Seconds to wait between checks for run completion
+Seconds to wait between checking for run completion

 ---